jmakivic/cci-pcomp-fall2019/readme.md

 **Note:** This week I am only having office hours on Friday

-This week we will be going
+This week introduces programming RGB LEDs and using temperature and color sensors as inputs.

 **Class Materials**